eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

     //Then check if event number is mapped to any audio file char * track = config->getAudioByEventNumber(eventNumber);

+    if(!track){
+      // The event comes from a recognized node, but it is not mapped to any action here trace.log("Actions", "No audio files mapped to event: ", eventNumber);
+      return;
+    }

     if(track){
       if(cmd == ACON){
         trace.log("Actions", "Event for activation of audio received");